 The Social Work and Social Service Work Act requires the Complaints Committee to use its best efforts to dispose of a complaint within 120 days of the date on which the College received it.
 Although the College strives to dispose of complaints as quickly as possible, it is not always possible to do so within 120 days.
 However, there are some things that can be done to enable the complaints process to run as efficiently and smoothly as possible.
 This includes:

-- Providing with your Complaint Form documents that are directly relevant to your concerns.
+- Ensuring any documents submitted as part of your complaint are directly relevant to your concerns.
 For instance, if you are complaining about a report or assessment authored by the member, please include a copy with your complaint.
 This will eliminate time spent on trying to retrieve this information.

 - Ensuring that only documents that are relevant to the specific concerns complained about are submitted.
 Receiving large volumes of documents that have no relevance to the complaint or the member’s actions, are not properly labelled or where the relevance of the documents has not been identified adds delay to the process.
 If further information is required as part of an investigation, the College will ask for it.